 While most of us are working together to get through this current crisis, there are still bad actors out there looking to exploit vulnerable business networks.
 The new cloud technologies that you provision need to be secured against these attackers.

 The traditional “castle” model of network security that emphasizes strong perimeters was already showing its age.
 And now, with everyone working from home, it makes even less sense.
 Every user action is passing over the internet from home networks to business networks and back again.

 The Zero Trust model for network security is much better suited to cloud services.
 Modern data control tools, like some of those discussed below, are an essential component.
 The Zero Trust model focuses on authenticating user and device identity at the point of every network interaction.
 Once authorized, only the least privileged access is assigned whenever possible.

 With everyone working at home, network services will start seeing authentication requests come in from a variety of new and unsecured home networks.
 Attackers may try to hide their login attempts in this wave of new traffic.

 Multi-factor authentication can help keep new sign-in requests secure.
-Fortunately, there are multi-factor tools included in Office 365, and some are also available in Azure tenants if you have AD Premium licenses.
+Fortunately, there are multi-factor tools included in Microsoft 365, and some are also available in Azure tenants if you have AD Premium licenses.

-You can configure O365 and Azure to send secondary authentication requests via SMS, email, or the MS Authenticator mobile app.
-All are easy to configure in the O365 or Azure Admin Center.
+You can configure Microsoft 365 and Azure to send secondary authentication requests via SMS, email, or the MS Authenticator mobile app.
+All are easy to configure in the Microsoft 365 or Azure Admin Center.